 I made the most of my time at altitude and trained hard each day, many people commented that l should be climbing Everest with the men.
 I also developed special friendships with the beautiful Nepalese people – the Sherpa’s of the Himalayas.
 I found them to be the most extraordinary people l had ever met with values and a way of living all people should explore.
 Funnily enough l have been given the nickname “Sherps” as a result of my strength, endurance and happy demeanour…….what an honour!

 It was during my time at Base Camp Everest 2005 that l decided l wanted to climb Mount Everest and the other six highest mountains that make up the “Seven Summits of the World” – the highest mountain on each continent of the globe!

 That was the very beginning of my “7 Summits Dream” and the journey is almost complete.

 Please click on to The 7 Summits and find out about the mountains l have climbed and the plan for the remaining summits.

-In the meantime my passion and focus is on running my own personalised trekking business – ‘Cherie Horne Adventure Trekking’ where I can take other adventurous people to the spectacular Himalayas and other amazing places of the world!
+In the meantime my passion and focus is on running my own personalised trekking and coaching business – ‘Cherie Horne Adventure Trekking & High Performance Coaching’ where I coach, motivate and inspire people to reach their potential and live the best life they can!